 DOSAGE AND ADMINISTRATION

-Before prescribing ADAGEN® (pegademase bovine) Injection the physician should be thoroughly familiar with the details of this prescribing information.
-For further information concerning the essential monitoring of ADAGEN® (pegademase bovine) Injection therapy, the prescribing physician should contact ENZON Pharmaceuticals, Inc., 685 Route 202/206, Bridgewater, NJ 08807.
-Telephone 866-792-5172.
+Before prescribing ADAGEN®(pegademase bovine) Injection the physician should be thoroughly familiar with the details of this prescribing information.
+For further information concerning the essential monitoring of ADAGEN® (pegademase bovine) Injection therapy, the prescribing physician should contact Sigma-Tau Pharmaceuticals, Inc., Gaithersburg, MD 20878.
+Telephone 1-866792-5172.

 ADAGEN® (pegademase bovine) Injection is recommended for use in infants from birth or in children of any age at the time of diagnosis.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permits.